amjhd94/BigData-quality-assessment/README.md

         ens_model.m_list[j].fit(x_train, y_train, epochs=epochs, batch_size=batch_size, verbose=0)
 ```

 At the end of this step, the dataset `[x_train, y_train]`, which is 2% as large as the original dataset represents the most important subset of the original dataset.
-A regression neural network trained with this data subset is as acuurate as a model trained with the original dataset.
+A regression neural network trained with this data subset is as accurate as a model trained with the original dataset.

 The figure below shows the progression of the model trained on the small data subset and compares it with the original dataset as the explorers identify informative points.